 If you make a qualifying disclosure to your employer, or through procedures which your employer has authorised, the law protects you.
 You can also complain to the person who's responsible for the area you're concerned about.
 For example, you might raise concerns about health and safety with a health and safety representative.

 You can also make a disclosure to the official organisation or individual responsible for the issue you are concerned about.
 For example, if you are worried that your employer is not paying your income tax properly, you would tell HM Revenue and Customs.
 There is an official 'list of prescribed persons' that sets out who you must go to and for what matters.
+A list of prescribed people and bodies is available on the.

 In order for a disclosure to a 'prescribed person' to be protected, you must fulfil the following requirements.